 We Need More Science - and Less Spin - on Selenium and Coal Mining

-A recent study by Cooke et al raised alarms that fish in Alberta remain contaminated from coal mining that ended decades ago, and that reopening those mines would push the ecosystem “beyond recovery.”
+A recent study reported in Cooke et al has raised alarms that fish in Alberta remain contaminated from coal mining that ended decades ago, and that reopening those mines would push the ecosystem “beyond recovery.”
 But the study explicitly states that no clinical symptoms of selenium poisoning were observed.
 And what it really shows is that reopening these legacy mines under modern regulations may actually improve water quality and reduce ecosystem risk.

 Fear is the enemy of curiosity, and curiosity is the foundation for science.
 I’m not here to defend bad mining.
 I’m here to defend good science.
 Preprints should spark discussion, not panic.

 Now, back to the study.
 As a PhD environmental scientist with 17 years of experience working directly on selenium monitoring, treatment, and regulation (and as a member of the North American Selenium Working Group) this is my field.
-I approached this paper the way I would peer-review an academic article.
+I approached this paper the way I would peer review an academic article.

-• The study clearly states that “clinical expression of selenium poisoning was not observed in our assessment” (lines 203-204).
+The study clearly states that “…clinical expression of selenium poisoning was not observed in our assessment” (lines 203-204).

 Peer review is when other experts in the field scrutinize the methods, data, and conclusions before a study is accepted as scientific evidence.
 Without peer review, speculative conclusions can enter the public domain without being properly challenged, undermining both science and public trust.